Electroencephalography: Artifact removal

 It is important to be able to distinguish artifacts from genuine brain activity in order to prevent incorrect interpretations of EEG data.
 General approaches for the removal of artifacts from the data are, prevention, rejection and cancellation.
 The goal of any approach is to develop methodology capable of identifying and removing artifacts without affecting the quality of the EEG signal.
 As artifact sources are quite different the majority of researchers focus on developing algorithms that will identify and remove a single type of noise in the signal.
 Simple filtering using a notch filter is commonly employed to reject components with a 50/60 Hz frequency.
 However such simple filters are not an appropriate choice for dealing with all artifacts, as for some, their frequencies will overlap with the EEG frequencies.

 Regression algorithms have a moderate computation cost and are simple.
-They represented the most popular correction method up until the mid 1990's when they were replaced by "blind source separation" type methods.
+They represented the most popular correction method up until the mid-1990s when they were replaced by "blind source separation" type methods.
 Regression algorithms work on the premise that all artifacts are comprised by one or more reference channels.
 Subtracting these reference channels from the other contaminated channels, in either the time or frequency domain, by estimating the impact of the reference channels on the other channels, would correct the channels for the artifact.
-Although the requirement of reference channels ultimately lead to this class of algorithm being replaced, they still represent the benchmark to which modern algorithms are evaluated against.
+Although the requirement of reference channels ultimately lead to this class of algorithm being replaced, they still represent the benchmark against which modern algorithms are evaluated.